 You’ll also see it in older hens as egg quality begins to decrease over time.

 Another possible cause can simply be inadequate bedding in the nest box.

-In this situation the egg itself has either a wrinkled or creased surface.
+In this situation, the egg itself has either a wrinkled or creased surface.
 Sometimes things like overcrowding can be the main issues.
-It might also be a sign of a defective shell gland or an infectious bronchitis.
+It might also be a sign of a defective shell gland or infectious bronchitis.
 Even stress can be the cause behind this issue.

 Wrinkled eggs will be seen more in older hens since, as they age the albumen (egg whites) get thinner with age and is more difficult to form a smooth shell around.

 When you see this, there’s either a small calcium layer at the end, or it covers the entire egg.
 Obviously, if that happens, you need to feed your chicken with less calcium.
 However, this might also be caused by disturbances that appear during the calcification process or because the shell gland might be defective.

 Remedy: If you’re feeding free-choice oyster shells, consider eliminating this for a while to see if the issue stops.

 They are uncommon and hard to spot.
 You need to place the egg in front of a light and then the translucent area will be either glassy or mottled.
 The shell was unable to dry out properly, and that’s what causes all these issues.

 What causes this?
 It can be a manganese deficiency, the coop being too humid or maybe you have way too many chickens and there are overcrowding problems.

 Remedy: Provide additional space or rearrange the roost settings to allow the hens more room.
 Feed a complete layer feed which is balanced with just the right ingredients for healthy egg production.